-The Company nominated Takuya Nakata as an Outside Director in the belief that he will provide the Company's management with valuable advice and supervision based on his wide range of insights and his ample experience in management as Director, President and Representative Executive Officer of Yamaha Corporation, by which the Company aims to increase the value of the Yamaha brand commonly used by both companies.
+The Company nominated Takuya Nakata as an Outside Director in the belief that he will provide the Company's management with valuable advice and supervision based on his wide range of insights and his ample experience of management in general gained from his position as the Director, President and Representative Executive Officer of Yamaha Corporation, by which the Company aims to increase the value of the Yamaha brand commonly used by both companies.
 He meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.